novix-sa/Pyplan/docs/Quick Start.md

 ![enter image description here](http://img.pyplan.org/Quick_start_ctrl+E+ShowProfile.png)

 The third way of running a node is by **double clicking** it or pressing **<Ctrl + R>**.
 Any node is initially evaluated as a table, until the user customize it visualization.
-There is a group of customization that can be rapidly set clicking on the configuration icon next to
+There is a group of customization that can be rapidly set clicking on the configuration icon next to the title of the node:
 ![enter image description here](http://img.pyplan.org/Quick_start_configuration_wheel.png)

 ![enter image description here](http://img.pyplan.org/Quick_start_evaluate.png)

 ### Types of data structures natively supported